• MY MEDIA KIT

 You can choose whipped cream or Cool Whip.
 That is up to you.
 But I wouldn’t consider options as thick as traditional icing.
 That would harden this dish and the thickness will take away from the dessert’s sweet and airy form.

-The best part of Strawberry Jello Poke Cake is the airiness of the bite.
+The best part of Strawberry Jello Poke Cake recipe is the airiness of the bite.
 Let’s keep that in mind as we continue.

-Strawberry Jello Cake REcipe Ingredients:
+Strawberry Jello Cake Recipe Ingredients:

 • 1 box (15.25 oz) white cake mix and ingredients to make the cake (eggs, water, and oil)